-Tires can also be stored on racks.
+Tires can also be stored on fixed or portable racks.
 In order to ensure the rack remains in good condition, it's important to have impact protection for fixed racks, especially at their ends.
 This will prevent lift trucks from running into the rack and damaging it.
-The height of stored tires on racks also needs to be monitored: there needs to be at least 36 inches (0.9 m) from the top of stored tires to sprinkler head deflectors or heat sources on the ceiling.
+The height of stored tires on racks also needs to be monitored: there needs to be at least 36 inches (0.9 m) from the top of stored tires to sprinkler head deflectors or heat sources on the ceiling, in compliance with NFPA 13.

 Some businesses install chains or signs to hang above the racks to show the maximum storage height, so there's an easy visual guide to help judge the correct distance.